isomerpages/ura-lkywcp/resources/features/_posts/2015-02-27-building-resilient-cities.md

 “Most natural disasters involve one or both of two types of stresses.
 On one hand there is chronic stress – damage that is been done over a long period of time (for example, deforestation) – and on the other there are acute events: disasters themselves.
 These often interact,” explains Dr Peter Williams, Chief Technology Officer at IBM’s Big Green Innovations unit.

 “In Northern India, for instance, decades of deforestation (chronic stress) have given rise to an increase in city flash floods (acute stress).
 This is because forests act as watersheds, absorbing rainfall and slowly releasing the water into rivers and streams.
 Without them, water flows directly into waterways at a much faster pace and hence causes flash floods,” he adds.

-> “City leaders must continuously engage with their constituents in order to have an in-depth understanding of challenges on the ground.”

 #### **Community engagement**